This article about Reviewing the SlumberPod Privacy Pod was written by baby travel expert Celine Brewer and may contain affiliate links.

 We especially think the SlumberPod is useful for children sharing rooms, like when your toddler is sharing a room with your baby.
 Or even an older sibling.
 Our toddler loved to wake up his big sister when they shared a room when we traveled.

 I can also see the value in a SlumberPod to help with jet lag.
 The darkness at night would help your baby’s internal clock adjust more quickly, especially if you are using our baby jet lag tips and getting out in the sunshine during the day.

 For a baby travel item at this price point, we would want to get a lot of use out of it.
 We like that the SlumberPod isn’t just for babies – it’s approved for kids aged 4 months to 5 years.
 It will work equally as well with getting toddlers to sleep while traveling.
 In fact, I’d argue that this might be the point that a privacy sleep nook would become most useful.

 Trying to convince an 18 month old to lay down and go to sleep in a new environment isn’t always easy to accomplish.
 Having a dark tent for the Pack n’ Play with a privacy pod that is like their own sleeping space will definitely help.

 Not only that, but the SlumberPod fits over some of the most popular toddler travel beds.

-How to set up the SlumberPod
+How to Set up the SlumberPod

-Is the SlumberPod safe?
+Is the SlumberPod Safe?

 Do not use the SlumberPod with babies 4 months or younger.

-If your toddler is done with a travel pack n’ play but not quite ready for a big bed, or there aren’t enough beds available in your hotel room, that’s a great time to introduce a portable bed for toddlers.
+If your toddler is done with a travel Pack n’ Play but is not quite ready for a big bed, or there aren’t enough beds available in your hotel room, that’s a great time to introduce a portable travel bed for toddlers.